 Was it painful?

 I can take pain.
 But it wasn’t even pain.
 Everyone wants to ask me what my level of pain was.
 And I would say it’s not pain, it’s tightness.
-And it’s just a point where you, my knee was so used to that tightness, and any additional progress was going to effect the memory of the injury that my brain had to relearn that I could push past that.
+And it’s just a point where you, my knee was so used to that tightness, and any additional progress was going to affect the memory of the injury that my brain had to relearn that I could push past that.
 I could take that tightness and then move to the next level and live with that and move to the next level.
 So, as it would dwell at 120º and then I would come back the next time it would come to 120º it wouldn’t feel tight.
 And I’d say, okay, I can go to one point and, and I can go to 122º and I got to 130º and you can look at my notes.
 I got the 130º pretty early.

 I think I was at 130º for a couple of weeks.
-Mary, I was afraid to let the machine go because I thought, my goodness, I don’t want to go backwards, you know?
+Mary, I was afraid to let the machine go because I thought, my goodness, I don’t want to go backward, you know?
 The surgeon said the point where it could go back and lock was between eight and 14 weeks.
-And so when I got past that, I got to the point where I can bike on a regular bicycle outdoors, dropping my seat every day on the indoor spin cycle and my outdoor bike, that’s where I realized the X10 has gotten me to a point where I’m not going backwards.
+And so when I got past that, I got to the point where I can bike on a regular bicycle outdoors, dropping my seat every day on the indoor spin cycle and my outdoor bike, that’s where I realized the X10 has gotten me to a point where I’m not going backward.

 So, it was okay to let the X10 go.
 So, it’s interesting how your goals with the X 10 can be moved forward.
 Just that one degree at a time.
 And my 110º became 130º and it was transformational.